cyuun/mind-garden/Process/README.md

 ### Level Customization
 With all the biomes and color palettes complete, it was time to set up a screen in the main menu which allowed players to control those.
 In addition to hand picking the biome and colors, there's also an input field for a terrain seed so appealing landscapes can be revisited.
 While implementing this, another setting to control song pitch was added for even more customization, and can be accessed from the in-game pause menu.
 We also intend to add more visual feedback whenever a new choice is selected.
 ![LevelSelect](Resources/levelselect.png "Level Select")

+### Color Patterns
+Last week with the big color palette expansion we set ourselves up for more patterns and advanced color changing techniques.
+This week we implemented those so now the pattern that the color changing follows also changes itself whenever a new orb is dropped in the pond.
+We also implemented constant linear interpolation every single frame between colors which just makes the game feel so much better.
+It does come with a cost of performance though, so we made sure to keep the ability to turn it off and return to the old better performing method.

 ---
 ## Week 9